| Border Terriers: the most honest dog breed review you'll ever find. Information about Border Terrier personality and behavior. |

 A Border Terrier may not be right for you.

-- Animal aggression.
-Border Terriers are less scrappy toward strange dogs than many other terrier breeds, but they are still a determined force to reckon with if they decide to initiate or accept a challenge to fight.
+- Potential animal aggression.
+Border Terriers are considerably less scrappy toward strange dogs than many other terrier breeds.
+But they are still a determined force to reckon with if they decide to initiate or accept a challenge to fight.
 Most terriers have strong instincts to chase and seize small fleeing creatures.
 This can make for conflict if you own a cat.
 It may be much worse than that if you own a pet rabbit or hamster!

-- Fence security.
-Many terriers are clever escape artists who will go over or under fences in search of adventure.
+- Yard security.
+Terriers need a fenced yard in which to stretch their legs, but many terriers are clever escape artists who will go over or under fences in search of adventure.
 You may need higher fences than you might imagine for their small size.
 You may also need to sink wire into the ground along the fence line to thwart digging.
-Gates should have the highest quality locks.

-- Barking.
+- Potential barking.
 Terriers are often too quick to sound the alarm at every new sight and sound.
 You have to be equally quick to stop them.
-If you work all day and have close neighbors, terriers are not the best choice for you.
-For the same reason, terriers should NEVER be left outside in your yard, unsupervised.
-To make matters worse, some terriers have high-pitched barks that can set your teeth on edge.

 - Mind of his own.
 Border Terriers are more willing to work with you than many other terriers.
 Many excel at the highest levels of obedience and agility competition.
 But the toughness that makes them suited to killing vermin can frustrate you when they decide to be stubborn.
 You must show them, through absolute consistency, that you mean what you say.